nirajp82/DataDog/01_LogExplorer.md

 # Log Explorer

 Log Explorer is the central interface for querying, filtering, and analyzing your ingested logs.
-This documentation explains **all supported search syntax**, including tags, attributes, full-text search, Boolean logic, CIDR queries, wildcards, numerical filters, and more.
+This documentation explains **all supported search syntax**, including tags, attributes, full-text search, Boolean logic, CIDR queries, wildcards, numerical filters, arrays, calculated fields, and more.

 Visual diagrams and examples are included throughout.

 ---

-# **TABLE OF CONTENTS**
+# Table of Contents

 1. [Overview](#overview)
 2. [Search Term Basics](#search-term-basics)